KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 **Attacks and Death**

 * Cannot die to any attacks (it jumps like a cat), this is expected/intended
-* Dies upon touching water, but can stand on frozen water - [Imgur by Tibo#4309](https://imgur.com/a/rgG0Z6z)
+* Dies upon touching water, but can stand on Frozen water - [Imgur by Tibo#4309](https://imgur.com/a/rgG0Z6z)
 * ~~Drops 1 fowl and respawns back in the cage after teleporting~~
   * As of 2.7, it despawns when killed without dropping fowl